jurikuronen/PANGWES/gfa_parser/README.md

 ## Parsing GFA 1.0 files

-The parser is intentionally restricted to the requirements of the current PAN-GWES workflow.
+The parser is intentionally restricted to the requirements of the current PAN-GWES pipeline.

 **gfa_parser** reads only Segment (`S`), Link (`L`) and Path (`P`) lines and ignores all other GFA 1.0 line types.
 It validates only links defined by Link lines and assumes that every adjacency in a Path line has a corresponding Link